marmelab/react-admin/docs/TranslationSetup.md

 );
 ```

-In most cases, the `i18nProvider` will contain translations for both react-admin keys and of your own keys.
+In most cases, the `i18nProvider` will contain translations for both react-admin keys and your own keys.

 ## Changing The Default Locale

-If you want to display the interface in another language than English by default, you have to setup an `i18nProvider` that provides the translation for all the keys used by react-admin.
+If you want to display the interface in another language than English by default, you have to set up an `i18nProvider` that provides the translation for all the keys used by react-admin.
 Fortunately, the react-admin community has already written translations for more than 40 locales.
 Check the [list of available locales](./TranslationLocales.md) to find the locale you're looking for.

 For instance, to change the interface to French, install the `ra-language-french` npm package, then use it in a custom `i18nProvider`, as follows: